lanejm/synergistic/README.md

 INTRODUCTION
 ------------

-This microsite was developed to showcase golf event for client.
+This microsite was developed to showcase a golf event for client.

 You can visit the working version here [synergistic](https://lanejm-synergistic.netlify.app/)